SciRuby/sciruby.com/source/_posts/2018-04-26-gsoc-2018-introduction-prakriti-gupta-|-advance-features-in-daru-view.markdown

 * Export the chart in various formats.
 * I will also implement some advance HighCharts such as circular gauge chart.

+Every wizard must know how to use the spell of:

 ### GoogleCharts